-The Student Council, which enjoys active participation from students in grades 3-5, took part in many community service projects.
-Most significantly, they raised \$19,000 for the Leukemia and Lymphoma Society and encouraged 176 local businesses to participate.
-Students continually strove to make more and more meaningful connections to our surrounding community.
-Through a school-wide letter campaign, they convinced the Ginsberg Development Corporation to donate "Moo England," a significant art piece from the Cow Parade, to Duffy School.
+The Student Council, which enjoys active participation from students in grades 3-5, took part in many community service projects this year.
+They raised \$5,000 for phone cards for soldiers in Iraq and supported a local animal shelter, donating \$1,000.
+Students continually strove to make meaningful connections to our surrounding community.
 Duffy continued to host an awesome student-led Character Assembly this year.
-There were 80 students who participated in the Sign Language Club before school and performed on two occasions.
+There were 80 students who participated in the American Sign Language Club before school and performed one three occasions, including the Convocation for the West Hartford School District.